jodhernandezbe/ChemSoR_project/README.md

 # Chemical Sourcer Reduction (ChemSoR) Project

 This a personal practical project which is under development.
-Its results would be published as a blogpost and not a peer-review journal paper.
+Its results would be published in a blogpost and not in a peer-review journal paper.